 GK: Iker Casillas

 Iker Casillas is Spain's most decorated goalkeeper.
 He started with Real Madrid's academy and made his professional debut in 1999.
 He won three Champions' League with them.
+With 725 appearances for the club, Casillas is Madrid's second most capped player of all-time after Raúl.
 For Spain, he earned 167 caps.
 He captained Spain into winning the WC in 2010 and two European Championships in 2008 and 2012.
 He is capped over 150 times.
 He also played for Porto.

 CB/RB: Sergio Ramos

-Part of the all-conquering Spanish team that won the WC and two European Championships.
-He is the youngest player ever to receive his 100th caps.
-He joined Real Madrid as a teenager.
+Ramos was an important part of the all-conquering Spanish team that won the 2010 World Cup and two European Championships.
+He is Spain's youngest player ever to receive his 100th caps.
+He has been named La Liga's Best Defender a record four times.
+In 2005, he joined Real Madrid as a teenager from Sevilla.
+With Real Madrid, he won 4 Champions League.
 He scored the tying goal as Real Madrid won their 10th European Cup in 2014.
-He won his second Champions League title in 2016.
+At the time of writing, he is the captain of Real Madrid.

 CB: Jacinto Quincoces

-Quincoces One of the greatest defenders of the pre-war era..
+Jacinto Quincoces was one of the greatest defenders of the pre-war era.
+He played for Deportivo Alavés from 1920 to 1931.
+From 1931 to 1942, he played for Real Madrid.
 He won the first ever title for Real Madrid in 1930.
-Widely considered one of the first soccer idols in Spain.
-He played 25 times for Spain and went to the WC Finals in 1934.
+He was widely considered one of the first soccer idols in Spain.
+He played 25 times for Spain and went to the World Cup Finals in 1934.

 LB: Jose Antonio Camacho

 Rafael Gordillo played at the same time as Camacho for both club and country.
-Both players started on the left side.
+Both players started on the left side with him in front of Camacho.
 He was known as the greatest left wingback in Spanish history.
 He was a legend at both Real Betis and Real Madrid.
 He was voted the Best Player in Spain for 1979-1980 season.
 He was with the great Real Madrid side of the 1980's.
+He was capped 75 times, and played the Final of Euro 1984 Finals, where France won the title.

 DM: Pep Guardiola